I2-Multimedia-Lab/A2S-v3/README.md

 python3 test.py a2s --gpus=[gpu_num] --weight=[path_to_weight] --vals=[ce/de/oe/te] [--save]
 ```

+When finetuning on video/RSI SOD tasks, the weights trained on natural still image data need to be used, which can be download at [baidu link]().

 After the training process in stage 1, we will generate pseudo labels for all training sets and save them to a new ```pseudo``` folder.

 ### Stage 2